 Prepare dinner on the BBQ or the well-appointed kitchen.
 Have breakfast on the deck as you gaze out over the rolling hills with distant views of Encounter Bay.
 Enjoy the welcome bottle of wine, beer and a selection of tea from Tea2 and plenty of coffee making supplies.

 Book Nest & Nature for a quiet, luxurious and distraction free stay.

 Nestled within Deep Creek Conservation Park this is the perfect spot to have a complete break.
 There’s no TV, internet or phone reception.

 The architecturally designed retreats blend the outdoors with a stylish indoor environment.
-There are lovely walks you can do through the Stringybark forest.
-Or, look out for kangaroos, birds and bandicoots as you relax in the comfy leather lounges through floor to ceiling windows.
+There are lovely walks you can do through nearby Stringybark Forest.
+Or, look out for kangaroos, birds and echidnas as you relax in the comfy leather lounges through floor to ceiling windows.